HOME navbar

 That Ribbon of Highway II,

-Highway 99 from the State
+Highway 99 from Sacramento

-Capital to the Mexican Border
+to the Mexican Border

 That Ribbon of Highway III,